YangLe-L/Lim-Portfolio/Dataviz3&4.md

 [Source: Economist](https://www.economist.com/graphic-detail/2019/10/25/how-being-second-choice-could-put-elizabeth-warren-on-top)

 Based on the feedback given, I made the following adjustments to my first draft:
-* In order to make the direction of reading more obvious (from left to right), the axis label will mention "1st choice" on the left and "2nd choice" on the right.
+* In order to make the direction of reading more obvious and standarized (from left to right), the axis label will mention "1st choice" on the left and "2nd choice" on the right.

 * The size of the bar is now proportional to the percentage of the 1st choice supporters who are also considering the 2nd choice candidate.
 The larger the percentage, the larger the size.
 The percentage value is also included within the bar.